bellisk/CalibreFanFicManagement/README.md

 - download fics from Marked for Later as well as bookmarks
 - downloading fics back to a certain date, rather than up to a certain number
 - handling series links as well as work links
-- change config handling so that command-line options override config ones, not vice versa
 - import from page with list of urls, e.g. collection or author page

 ## Usage